China’s birth-rate push sputters as couples stay child-free

 Changing attitudes

-Top leaders have pledged more childcare relief, including subsidies to parents to the tune of US$500 per year for every child under the age of three, state media reported in July.
+Top leaders have pledged more childcare relief, including subsidies to parents to the tune of $500 per year for every child under the age of three, state media reported in July.

 Beijing also slapped a value-added tax on condoms and other contraceptives in January.